q-viper/NEPSE-Data-Analysis/README.md

 I edited the codes inside crawler, which was outdated.
 I just edited it to work in python 3.6.
 This project is not complete.
 <a href = "https://drive.google.com/open?id=1n4AX8Dl_-yuH_4-iaYgdU1KySOUESh6W"> Follow link to get data upto 2019/01.</a>
+The codes on this repository is referenced from [here](https://github.com/rojesh-shikhrakar/NepseCrawler).